imarc/handbook/strategy.markdown

 A statement of work may be created by Business Development or a Producer.
 It's not a sales tool.
 SOWs are used for existing clients who don't need to be sold on iMarc as a vendor.
 An SOW defines project scope, features and functionality.
 It usually does not include background research & discovery, and rarely requires a [specification](#TechnicalSpecification) before production.

+### Discovery Report

+Summary
+:	A 15–25 page document that ensures all stakeholders are aligned to the same objectives and priorities before creating a Production Specification.

+Time Req
+:	Based upon Discovery Activities conducted (above)

+The Discovery Report documents what we've learned, ensures internal stakeholders are aligned to the same objectives and priorities, and provides specific recommendations.

+Topics include:

++ Business overview, including services and customers
++ Target audiences
++ Project goals, prioritized
++ Project challenges
++ Notable trends in site analytics
++ Summary of client interview and/or survey results (if conducted)
++ Summary of usability testing results (if conducted)
++ Baseline performance/analytics (including conversion rates, if possible)
++ Recommendations

+Sometimes a presentation format may be used instead; set appropriate client expectations based on the exact discovery activities you plan to undertake.

+The Discovery Report serves as a "checklist" of sorts for the next documents: site map, wireframes, and specifications.

 ### Functional Requirements

 Summary